 Non-Slip Mats or Strips

-For anti-slip bathroom mat, use the product that has vacuum suction technology to make sure it secured and stick to the ground so you don’t have to worry them slipping.
-To make it easier to clean, look for the bathroom mat that has holes for a hygienic drainage system.
+For an anti-slip bathroom mat, use a product that has vacuum suction technology to make sure it is secured and stick to the ground so you don’t have to worry about them slipping.

 Safety Grab Bar

 Put safety grab inside the bathroom.
 Put grab bars inside and outside of the tub or shower and near the toilet to help them sit and stand.

-Pick for the nylon-coated stainless steel grab bars to prevent them from getting slippery when wet and to ensure maximum friction when in use.
+Pick the nylon-coated stainless steel grab bars to prevent them from getting slippery when wet and to ensure maximum friction when in use.

 You can install it for your parents or grandparents, do a modification for the entire bathroom, or just buy the anti-slip seat.
 There are several types of shower seats:

-Anti-slip seat with backrest.
+Anti-slip seat with backrest

 Adjustable Height Shower Chair